Hey, fastest three hours and media speeding by, ladies and gentlemen.

 Nobody with any economic literacy at all would say that this is what we're going to do to create jobs.

-Everybody knows this is not create jobs.
+Everybody knows this does not create jobs.

 This does not cause economic growth.